sourcery-ai-experiments/QuarticSDK/docs/quick_start.md

 ## Step 3
 ---
-Fetch a tag of an assets, which will be further used to fetch data points.
+Fetch a tag of an asset, which will be further used to fetch data points.
 Pass the start_time and the stop_time of the query in epoch.
 For example, for a duration of 1 day, from 1 Jan 2021 to 2 Jan 2021, the corresponding time in epoch would be 1609439400000 and 1609525800000.
 ```
 asset = assets.first()
 asset_tags = asset.get_tags()